g0v-data/g0v-hackmd-archive/notes/d00MOOr8TSC2fhyft4q2ZA.md

-Otaku Stride – Where anime passion meets creative fashion.
+Oaku Stride – Where anime passion meets creative fashion.
 Design your personalized shoes with iconic characters and let your style speak for you!
 #OtakuStride #AnimeShoes #CustomAnimeMerch #3DPrintedShoes #AnimeLovers #FandomFashion
 Contact Us:
 Website: https://otakustride.com/